10 Awesome DIY Cabin Projects

 The table features an inset burner with a hidden gas tank and provides enough heat to warm your hands, though probably not enough to fend off a chilly temperature.

-Protect your Cabin from Pests and Critters
+Protecting Your Cabin From Pests and Critters

 As much as you enjoy getting away to your cabin, insects and varmints enjoy it even more.
 Help keep the peace inside your cabin by keeping pests on the outside.
 Depending on the location of your cabin, chances are you face a wide range of invaders, from spiders and ants to squirrels and possums.
 But most cabin owners have an ongoing struggle with one specific pest: the common field mouse.